Hongsheng-Guan/WSL-for-Battery-SOH/README.md

 - `voltage_window_effect.py`: The pipeline of "Sensitivity to voltage window".
 - `ft_module_effect.py`: The pipeline of "Impact of fine-tuning strategy".
 - `plot_figs.ipynb`: Plotting based on source data(`./results`)

+## License
+This project is licensed under the MIT License.
+See the `LICENSE.txt` file for details.